Demonstrators raised their voices in response to pressing social issues, the importance of voting in the upcoming presidential election

-Pershing Square was a melting pot on Saturday.
-Demonstrators from all walks of life congregated to advocate for environmental justice, reproductive rights and other pressing social issues at the fourth annual Women’s March.
+Pershing Square was a melting pot on Saturday as demonstrators congregated to advocate for environmental justice, reproductive rights and other pressing social issues at the fourth annual Women’s March.

 Although the march drew a thinner crowd than in previous years, the messages on the participants’ signs remained as demanding.
 The demonstrators in Los Angeles were joined by similar rallies that took place in San Francisco, New York and other cities across the nation.